 There are various brands of heat diffusers for stoves and we have tested many of them to conclude with the best 8 devices.

-1. (9.45 inch) Heat Diffuser Stainless Steel Induction Diffuser – Overall Performance
+1. (9.45 inch) COOZYER Stainless Steel Induction Diffuser – Best Heat Diffuser for All Stovetop

 With this induction diffuser, you don’t have to limit yourself to particular pots and pans.
 This one goes with all types of cooktops and burners.